daniel-wenzel/purposize-performance/README.md

 # purposize-performance
-Simple performance testing tool for purposize using artillery.
+Simple performance benchmark for purposize using artillery.

 ## Getting Started
 1. Create a sut-server and a client server.